snarflakes/PiEthereumWallet/README.md

-# A Decentralized Ethereum Hardware Wallet with contract direct token Swap and physically transferrable private key:
+# A Permissionless Self-Banking (Ethereum) and Currency Trading Device
-(permissionless self-banking and currency trading)
+A Decentralized Ethereum Hardware Wallet (Raspberry Pi inside) with contract direct token Swap and physically transferrable private key.

 Bringing the blockchain to physical life, using swappable private key containing microSD cards, clicky buttons, open source code, and a bright informative display, this device makes for a great way to educate others, onboard, build, and swap tokens.